mdyusuf241/operatingsystem/README.md

 # operatingsystem
-This repo is made only for knowledge purpose
+This repo is made only for knowledge